Large and very singular solutions to semilinear elliptic equations: Introduction and main results

 The paper is organized as follows.
-Section 2 is devoted to the proof of main auxiliary Theorem~\ref{Th.2}, which demonstrates our variant of the local energy estimate method in the study of asymptotic behavior of solutions to semilinear elliptic equations of diffusion-absorption type near the singularity set.
-In section 3 the technique, elaborated in section 2, is adapted to the proof of Theorem~\ref{Th.3}.
-Finally, in section 4 Theorem~\ref{Th.1} about necessity of the Dini condition is proved.
+Section 2 is devoted to the proof of the main auxiliary Theorem~\ref{Th.2}, where our variant of the local energy estimate method is applied for the study of the asymptotic behavior of solutions to semilinear elliptic equations of diffusion-absorption type near the singularity set.
+In section~3 the technique, elaborated in section~2, is adapted to the proof of Theorem~\ref{Th.3}.
+Finally, in section~4 Theorem~\ref{Th.1} about the necessity of the Dini condition is proved.

-\section{Local energy estimates near the boundary \\singularity set}
+\section{Local energy estimates near the boundary singularity set}

 Let $\Omega\subset\mathbb{R}^{N}_+$ be a bounded domain with $C^2$--boundary $\partial\Omega$, such that